juliusgarba/Celo-101/README.md

 pragma solidity ^0.8.0;
 ```

-The first two lines of our code we specified the license that our code is guided by.
+In the first two lines of our code, we specified the license that our code is guided by.
 This license is a very important aspect of our solidity smart contract.
 Without the license, our solidity code will not compile.
-Before we go further, let me give you short story of why solidity requires that we add this licens file to our smart contract code.
+Before we go further, let me give you a short story of why Solidity requires that we add this license file to our smart contract code.

-> _In the early days of smart contract development where all the projects were required to make thier project's code opensource.
-Many companies abide by this law and uploaded all their code to opensource platforms like Github for the whole world to see and verify that the code does what they told you.
+> _In the early days of smart contract development where all the projects were required to make their project code open source.
+Many companies abide by this law and uploaded all their code to open-source platforms like Github for the whole world to see and verify that the code does what they told you.
 But it didn't take long before some geeks started taking advantage of this move.
 A typical example is the Uniswap protocol.
-People discovered that Uniswap is making a lot of money, so they decided to clone Uniswap code and build their own version of Uniswap thereby creating a competition for Uniswap.
+People discovered that Uniswap is making a lot of money, so they decided to clone Uniswap code and build their own version of Uniswap thereby creating competition for Uniswap.
 I won't mention names but you probably heard of projects like Pancakeswap, Sushiswap, etc_

-Don't take the above story too formal.
-It's just a fun way of explaining why you need to add license to your smart contract code.
+Don't take the above story too formally.
+It's just a fun way of explaining why you need to add a license to your smart contract code.
 You can do your own research to find out about the real story.
 Now back to code!

-In the second line, we declared the version of compiler our code should work on.
-In this case, any compiler betweeen 0.8.0 to 0.8.0.
+In the second line, we declared the version of the compiler our code should work on.
+In this case, any compiler between version `0.8.0` and less than version `0.9.0`.
 You see, Solidity is a pretty new language whose formal version came out around 2018.
-So the language is still going through rapid changes and upgrade that is why you need to specify a range of version.
-You can still instruct your smart contract to use only oneversion though.
-Simply remove the caret sign (^) and your code will only compile on version 0.8.0 only.
+So the language is still going through rapid changes and upgrades which is why you need to specify a range of versions.
+You can still instruct your smart contract to use only one version though.
+Simply remove the caret sign (^) and your code will only compile on version `0.8.0` only.

 ```solidity
     struct Purse {